 - Contribution limits are $5,000 or 100% of your earned income, whichever is less.
 Special "catch up" contributions of $1,000 are also available to individuals who are at least 50 years old.

 - You can open an IRA or make contributions to an existing IRA as late as the tax-filing deadline for that year.

 - Income limits restricting the deductibility of contributions apply if either you or your spouse participate in an employer-sponsored retirement savings plan.

 - A major advantage of investing in an IRA is tax-deferred compounding.

 - By April 1 following the year in which you reach age 70 1/2, you must begin withdrawals from your IRA.

 - Individuals under the age of 59 1/2 can make withdrawals without a 10% additional tax to pay college expenses for themselves, a spouse, children, or grandchildren.

 Take the Next Step with Merrill Edge

-To roll over retirement plan assets into a consolidated account, self-directed investors can Open a Merrill Edge Rollover IRA account online.
+Self-directed investors can Open a Merrill Edge Traditional IRA account online.
 Need professional advice and guidance?
 Call the Merrill Edge Advisory Center at 1.888.MER.EDGE to open an account.